 4. Peugeot 5008

 Let’s face it, 7-seat SUVs are hardly the most enjoyable things in the world.
 They’re designed to carry lots of people in comfort, not provide plenty of giggles for their driver.
-However, the Peugeot 5008 is different.
+However, leasing a Peugeot 5008 is different.
 As a company, this French firm has plenty of previous in putting out engaging performance cars – most famously one of the all-time-great hot hatchbacks, the 205 GTi of the 1980s – and some of that dynamic know-how has filtered into the 5008.
 With its distinctive small steering wheel and high-raised instrument cluster, this SUV handles and steers in a fluid, pleasing fashion.
 So for those occasions when mum or dad is in the car on their own, without any of the sprogs in the back, then they can live out their favourite back-road GTi fantasies in the big 5008.

 5. Porsche 911